JS9512/TweakPack/README.md

 <div align="center">
-  <strong>TweakPack is a Magisk Module containing lots of useful tweaks to improve performance on a rooted Android device.</a></h3>
+  <strong>TweakPack is a Magisk Module meant to improve performance on rooted Android devices.
+Tweaks are sourced from AOSP and other Magisk Modules, and everything is put together to avoid installing countless modules for just a few tweaks each.</a></h3>
 </div>